Towns Use Financial Incentives To Lure Young, Educated Workers

 It’s not a jobs problem.
 LinkedIn editor-at-large Chip Cutter says the issue is educated and trained workers.

-“So we’re seeing this real trend across the U.S. where places like New York or San Francisco or Boston, these cities that just keep attracting the type of educated workers that employers crave.
-It’s kind of a rich-get-richer situation,” Cutter said.
+“So we’re seeing this real trend across the U.S. where places like New York or San Francisco or Boston, these cities that just keep attracting the type of educated workers that employers crave,”he said.

 It’s why incentive programs are popping up around counties, towns and small cities across America: places like Crawford County, Ohio; Grant County, Indiana; and the small town of Marne, Iowa.